 The exponential rise of streaming platforms during the pandemic has given a boost to regional films.
 The consumption of content has increased manifolds and has touched unprecedented highs.
 Although regional cinema already had a vast audience, the tragic times have further broadened its penetration.
 Films from the South have gained traction due to innovation in narration and layered character exposition.
-The number of quality Malayalam movies, both, on Netflix and Prime Video, is a testament to the growing voice of independent artists.
-Filmmakers like Liju Jose Pellissery and Jeethu Joseph keep pushing the bar and create cathartic experiences for viewers.
+The number of quality Malayalam movies, both on Netflix and Prime Video, is a testament to the growing voice of independent artists.
+Filmmakers like Liju Jose Pellissery and Jeethu Joseph keep pushing the bar and creating cathartic experiences for viewers.
 The streaming platforms together house some of the best movies India has produced in recent times.

-9. Virus (2019)
+11. Virus (2019)

 As the world fights a tragic pandemic, the makers of ‘Virus’ transport the viewer back to another lesser-known but equally significant fight against the invisible enemy in Kerala.
 The Nipah virus outbreak in 2018 startled and shocked the State.
 Those anxious days are dramatized in ‘Virus’, right from the first indexed case to the last, and the efforts of medical professionals, government officials, and the people to contain the outbreak.

-Related to Malayalam Movies On Amazon Prime Video – 10 Disease Outbreak Movies Worth Watching
+Related to Malayalam Movies On Amazon Prime Video: 10 Disease Outbreak Movies Worth Watching

 There are several personal stories of characters losing their loved ones intertwined with the main narrative.
 Aashiq Abu’s simplicity keeps affairs within reach and mostly comprehensible to the general masses.
 His emotional connection with his viewer is through the enduring resolve of the human spirit driven by compassion.
 ‘Virus’ is an engrossing and moving retelling and a timely reminder that together we can scale the insurmountable and do the unthinkable.’

-5. Drishyam 2 (2021)
+8. Drishyam 2 (2021)

 With about 18 minutes remaining, Officer Thomas quips, “I feel this is the beginning of something”.
 And he’s not wrong.
 Jeethu Joseph and Mohanlal’s much-anticipated sequel to ‘Drishyam’ released in 2013 is worth its weight in gold, although it takes its own sweet time to unravel Georgekutty’s miraculous escape.
 ‘Drishyam 2’ continues in the same universe and six years after ‘Drishyam‘ ended.
 Georgekutty has moved from being a small-time cable repairman to owning his own movie theatre and producing a film with a renowned screenwriter.
 His family is still recuperating from the events of that night and feels weighted and guilty over what transpired.
 The police, which now has the cooperation of jealous locals, secretly continues IG Thomas Bastin’s ‘personal mission’ to bring down Georgekutty.
 Unbeknownst to them, Georgekutty is already five steps ahead.